-The Glad Game is supported by Arts Council England, Nottingham Playhouse, Birmingham Repertory Theatre, Television Workshop, The Bush and Leicester Curve.
+The Glad Game is Co-Produced by Nottingham Playhouse, supported by Arts Council England, Television Workshop, The Bush, Hampstead Theatre and Leicester Curve.
 Directed by Tessa Walker.

 Phoebe Frances Brown is an actor.
 From her early impressions of Dolly Parton, to becoming a member of Nottingham Television Workshop, from co-founding the sketch group Major Labia to roles at The Donmar Warehouse, Birmingham Rep and The National Theatre, acting has defined, formed and driven who she is.